ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 When we fetch the tea data in our service, we currently transform it to set the `image`.
 We also need to add a transform to set the rating.
 The test for this is pretty straight forward.

 First, pick some teas in our `expectedTeas` array to have non-zero ratings.
 I suggest just picking three or so of them to have the non-zero ratings.
 The teas with the zero ratings represent the teas that have not yet been rated.
-If you picked teas that are also used in the `find()` tests, but sure to update those tests accordingly.
+If you picked teas that are also used in the `find()` tests, be sure to update those tests accordingly.
 We should now have failing tests.

 We will be using the Preferences API's `get()` method to get the proper data.
 In the main `beforeEach()`, mock the `Preferences.get` method with a `mockImplementation()` to return the proper values for each key based on the `expectedTeas`.
 What the "proper value" is depends highly upon which `expectedTeas` you chose to have a non-zero ratings value.
 Thus your code will almost certainly be slightly different.